Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 ```
 For more information have a look to the [user guide](../User_Guide.ipynb)

-## Add verbose information
+## Adding verbose information

-The CryptographicEstimators framework has two ways to show verbose information
+The CryptographicEstimators framework allows to retrieve additional information about the algorithms and there optimization.
-about the algorithms at hand.
-The first - and simple way - is by calling the
+This includes for example the possibility to display all internal optimization parameters, such as `h` in case of our MITM algorithm.
-`table` function with the argument `table(show_all_parameters=True)`, which results
+To display those you can use the `table` function with the argument `table(show_all_parameters=True)`, which results
 in the following table:
 ```bash
 +-----------------+----------------------------+